Henry M. Duffield: American Civil War

-Postbellum career
+Post American Civil War career

-On returning from the army Colonel Duffield began the study of law, and in April 1865. he was admitted to the bar, and formed a partnership with his brother, D. Bethune Duffield, which continued until 1876.
-He was attorney for the Board of Education from 1867 to 1871.
+On returning from the army Duffield began the study of law, and in April 1865 he was admitted to the bar.
+He formed a partnership with his brother, D. Bethune Duffield, which continued until 1876.
+He was attorney for the Board of Education of Detroit from 1867 to 1871.
 While in this position he carried to a successful termination suits brought to recover from the County Treasurer, moneys received from fines in the municipal courts.
-Under provision of the State Constitution these funds were required to be applied to the support of a public library, but had been diverted to the payment of expenses of the courts and to other uses.
-Their recovery to the Board laid the foundation for the present magnificent public library system of Detroit.
+Under provision of the Michigan State Constitution these funds were required to be applied to the support of a public library, but had been diverted to the payment of expenses of the courts and to other uses.
+Their recovery to the Board laid the foundation for the present public library system of Detroit.

-Commencing with 1881 Colonel Duffield served two terms as City Counselor, and represented the municipality in all its litigation during that period.
-Both in his official capacity, and in private practice, he has had very many important cases, including, in the latter, the famous Reeder farm escheat cases, and the Stroh-WinsorHudson crooked paper case, in which he defeated the holders of the paper.
-He argued the case against the validity of the Miner Electoral Law, both in the State and United States Supreme Courts, and was also engaged in the Detroit Street Railway cases in the higher United States Courts.
-With the exception of the time spent in service during the Spanish–American War, General Duffield continued in his practice.
+Starting in 1881 Duffield served two terms as city attorney, represented the city of Detroit in all its litigation during that period.
+Both in his official capacity, and in private practice, he had very many important cases, including, in the latter, the famous Reeder farm escheat cases, and the Stroh-WinsorHudson crooked paper case, in which he defeated the holders of the paper.
+He argued the case against the validity of the Miner Electoral Law, both in the Michigan and United States Supreme Courts, and was also engaged in the Detroit Street Railway cases in the higher United States Courts.
+With the exception of the time spent in service during the Spanish–American War, Duffield continued in his practice.

-Duffield had a taste for politics and was always on the Republican side.
-He was a conspicuous figure in many city and county conventions, and for a period of about fifteen years attended every state convention.
-He was Permanent Chairman of the spring State Convention in 1877 and of the fall Convention at Jackson in 1880.
-In 1888 he was Chairman of the State Central Committee and was delegate both to the State and National Conventions.
-He was also Chairman of Michigan's delegation in the Minneapolis Convention in 1892, when he cast the vote of nineteen of the delegates for William McKinley.
-Though a delegate only twice he has attended every National Convention since 1871.
-He was candidate for Congress in the First District in that year, but that was not a good year nor a good district for Republican candidates, and he was defeated, though running ahead of the party Electoral ticket.
-He has since been importuned to take the nomination for Mayor and other important offices, but has steadily refused.
+Duffield was a supporter of the Republican Party and often involved in politics.
+He was present at many city and county conventions of the party, and for a period of about fifteen years attended every Michigan Republican convention.
+He was Permanent Chairman of the spring Michigan Convention in 1877 and of the fall Convention at Jackson, Michigan in 1880.
+In 1888 he was Chairman of the State Central Committee of the Republican Party and was delegate both to the State and National Conventions.
+He was also Chairman of Michigan's delegation in the Minneapolis Republican Convention in 1892, when he cast the vote of nineteen of the delegates for William McKinley.

+He ran for Congress in 1892 running in the Michigan First District, which at the time was a Detroit based district.
+He lost to incumbent Democrat J. Logan Chipman.